 Stay in Killarney or a surrounding area for a minimum of two to three nights, and arrive at least a day before you tour Skellig Islands.
 Plan on enjoying time at Killarney National Park, visiting the lively downtown, and, if time permits, take a day trip to Dingle (which is further northwest along the coast).

 UNESCO Global Geoparks, Cliffs of Moher, and Burren are must-sees during your time in Clare.
 Expect murky weather, but in our opinion, the fogginess along the hike up the cliffs only adds to the mystery of this magnificent site.
 Our accommodations in Clare provided us the royal treatment and exceptional amenities.
 We stayed at the recently renovated Dromoland Castle, which has been welcoming guests since the 16th century.

 Although not in Clare County, another great castle to experience royal accommodations in Ireland is the Adare Manor Hotel, located just about an hour further south.

 Many tourists prefer a self-driving itinerary through Ireland.
-While driving in Ireland is a little intimidating, the travel on these narrow, winding roads is part of the excitement.
+While driving in Ireland is a little intimidating, traveling on these narrow, winding roads is part of the excitement.
 Before you leave your trip, be sure to seek guidance on rental car insurance.
 Major landmarks and directions to cities are well marked.
 However, the traffic and conditions of the roads, not to mention driving on the other side of the road, can be challenging for some tourists.

-Consider your driving comfort level and don’t be afraid to ask for advice.
+Consider your driving comfort level, and don’t be afraid to ask for advice.
 Many travelers opt for customized itineraries that include private drivers or pre-arranged tours.
 BTA can arrange an itinerary based on your specific needs directly with our preferred suppliers based in Ireland.